Beyond single solutions: The future is multimodal

 Neurotechnology is evolving rapidly.
-Now moving beyond the experimental stage in the lab, to offer advanced devices in real-life solutions for neurological and psychiatric disorders.
+Now, moving beyond the experimental stage in the lab, to offer advanced devices in real-life solutions for neurological and psychiatric disorders.

 Techniques such as deep brain stimulation and transcranial magnetic stimulation have already transitioned from research settings into clinical use, providing new hope for patients.

 However, as we learn more about the nervous system's complexity, it becomes clear that relying on a single method of treatment may not be enough.
-The nervous system operates through a combination of electrical signals, chemical interactions, and even light-sensitive proteins.
+The nervous system operates through a combination of electrical signals, chemical interactions, and light-sensitive proteins.

 This realization has sparked interest in a new approach called multimodal neuromodulation, which combines different types of therapies to better target brain disorders.

 By using multiple modalities, such as combining electrical stimulation with ultrasound or light, researchers aim to increase the precision and effectiveness of treatments.
-This integration can allow for more targeted stimulation of specific brain circuits, offering a deeper understanding of how to control neural activity.

 The potential for noninvasive treatments is also a significant advantage, as techniques like focused ultrasound may provide similar benefits to invasive methods without the associated risks.